Aaron98990/ways-of-the-game/goals.md

 >
 > - Law 1.10 - Goals

-Goal nets, esspecially in lower levels of the game, will have holes in them.
+Goal nets, especially in lower levels of the game, will have holes in them.
 Just because a ball is in the goal within the nets does noes mean that a goal has been scored.
-So, please aware of both of these situations:
+So, please aware of both situations:

-- The ball enter the goals but leaves through the a hole in the net
+- The ball enters the goal but leaves through the a hole in the net
 - The ball enters the goal through a hole on the side of the net.

-While the assistant referee has the best view of the ball passing the goal line, the referee has the best view that the ball goes between the goalposts and under the crossbar
+While the assistant referee has the best view of the ball passing the goal line, the referee has the best view that the ball goes between the goalposts and under the crossbar.

 ## Ball off the crossbar or goalpost